MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded-faq.md

 To [promote your solution to production](embed-sample-for-customers.md#move-to-production), you need to assign the Power BI content (app workspace) your application uses to a Power BI Embedded (A SKU) capacity.

-### What are the Azure regions PBI Embedded is available?
+### In what Azure regions is PBI Embedded available?

 [PAM](https://ecosystemmanager.azurewebsites.net/home) (EcoManager) - see Product availability manager